 Mining the ocean floor: 5 deep-sea sources of critical minerals essential to technology, and the fragile marine life at riskLeonardo Macelloni, University of Mississippi

-America’s next big critical minerals source could be coal mine pollution – if we can agree on who owns itHélène Nguemgaing, PhD, University of Maryland and Alan Collins, West Virginia University
+America’s next big critical minerals source could be coal mine pollution – if we can agree on who owns itHélène Nguemgaing, University of Maryland and Alan Collins, West Virginia University

 How the US can mine its own critical minerals − without digging new holesYuanzhi Tang, Georgia Institute of Technology and Scott McWhorter, Georgia Institute of Technology